mrzool/dotfiles/README.md

 Config files for my \*nix systems.

-This repository includes dotfiles for Bash, Readline, Vim, tmux, Git, Mutt, newsbeuter, mpd/ncmpcpp, and more.
+This repository includes dotfiles for Bash, Readline, Vim, tmux, Git, and more.
+Old dotfiles unused at the moment are archived in `_legacy`.

 Managed with the [GNU Stow](https://www.gnu.org/software/stow/) utility.